Department of Elementary and Secondary Education Logo

 Part V Statement of Future Aspirations: Compose one paragraph about your plans and goals including post-secondary education.

-• Essay Topic #1:
+• Essay Topic #1

-Imagine that you have recently been elected as one of the youngest members of the Massachusetts state legislature.
+Imagine that you have recently been elected as one of the youngest members of the Massachusetts legislature.
 What would be the first bill you would introduce?
 Describe the provisions of your bill and why this initiative is your top priority.

-• Essay Topic #3:
+• Essay Topic #2

 As a student leader in Massachusetts, what do you see as the greatest areas for improvement in the education system, and what ideas would you propose to create better dialogue and understanding among various student groups?

-• Essay Topic #4:
+• Essay Topic #4

-If you became a U.S. Senator for Massachusetts what Senate Committees would you most want to be assigned to and why.
+If you became a U.S. Senator for Massachusetts, what Senate Committees would you most want to be assigned to and why.
 What personal qualities would you bring to the job as Senator that would benefit Massachusetts.

-• Essay Topic #6:
+• Essay Topic #5

 Discuss the work of any non-profit organization in Massachusetts that you have been involved with and describe why you think the organization's mission is important.

-• Essay Topic #7:
+• Essay Topic #6

-• Essay Topic #8:
+• Essay Topic #7

 Contact Us